 What Are The Lawsuits About?

 The Court has appointed Duane Morris LLP as interim class counsel (“Class Counsel”) in these lawsuits to represent your dealership and all other members of the class actions.
-Your dealership will not be charged directly by these lawyers, and any fees that they are paid will come from any settlements or recovery in these lawsuits.
+Your dealership will not be charged directly by these lawyers, and any fees that they are paid will come from any settlements or recovery in the lawsuit.
 If your dealership wants to be represented by its own lawyer, it may hire one at its own expense.

 Who’s Included In The Settlements?

 Your dealership is part of the Settlements if it is a Truck and/or Equipment Dealer and falls within the definition of the settlement classes (“Settlement Classes”) approved by Judge Battani.
 The class definitions are set forth in the full length Notice.
-The term “Truck and Equipment Dealer” or “Truck and Equipment Dealership” means an entity or person authorized to engage in the business of selling or dealing in Trucks and/or Equipment at retail in the United States.
+The term “Truck and/or Equipment Dealer” or “Truck and/or Equipment Dealership” means an entity or person authorized to engage in the business of selling or dealing in Trucks and/or Equipment at retail in the United States.

-Who Are The Settling Defendants
+Who Are The Settling Defendants?

-What Do The Settlements Provide
+What Do The Settlements Provide?

 What Are My Rights And Options?

-If your dealership purchased any of the parts, or vehicles containing those parts, discussed above and listed in the Settlement Class definitions in the states listed in this Notice or the District of Columbia and does not want to be legally bound by the Settlement, your dealership must exclude itself (“opt out”) in a writing postmarked by February 14, 2018, or it will not be able to sue, or continue to sue, the Settling Defendant (including all related entities covered by the release in the Settlement Agreement) about the legal claims settled in the Settlement Agreements.
+If your dealership indirectly purchased any of the Starters, Alternators, or Radiators listed in the Settlement Class definitions as components in the specified Trucks and/or Equipment or as parts and purchased for resale or lease such new Trucks and/or Equipment or parts in the states listed in this Notice or the District of Columbia and does not want to be legally bound by the Settlements, your dealership must exclude itself (“opt out”) in a writing postmarked by September 12, 2018, or it will not be able to sue, or continue to sue, the Settling Defendants (including all related entities covered by the releases in the Settlement Agreements) about the legal claims settled in the Settlement Agreements.

-The complete terms, including the definitions of what parties and claims are being released are set forth in the full-length Notice, settlement agreements, and the Court filings which may be obtained under the Court Documents section of this website.
+The complete terms, including the definitions of what parties and claims are being released, are set forth in the full-length Notice, settlement agreements, and the Court filings, which may be obtained under the Court Documents section of this website.